Belarus–Poland border: Impact of the new border

 The impact of the new border demarcation had a negative influence on the infrastructure and economic activity in the Polish side of the border (Bialystok Voivodeship). this border has cut off or seriously complicated a large part of the rail, road and telecommunications networks.
-Mainly, but not only, in the counties of Augustów and Sokołka, the border ran against economic and economic logic.
+Mainly, but not only, in the counties of Augustów and Sokołka, the border ran against economic logic.
 Thus, the Białystok-Augustów-Suwałki railway line would remain entirely within the territory of Poland if the Polish-Soviet Mixed Commission for Border Delimitation had drawn the border line as stipulated in the Yalta Agreement.